aws-deepracer-community/deepracer-core/README.md

 # deepracer
-A repo for running deepracer locally
+A repo for running deepracer locally.
+The rl_coach code comes from https://github.com/awslabs/amazon-sagemaker-examples/tree/master/reinforcement_learning/rl_deepracer_robomaker_coach_gazebo

 # Running it all through docker
 I have been able to improve this process so it's easy for everyone to use.
 What you will need to run this is: